susovd/Webscraping-Application/README.md

 ## Step 1 - Scraping

 I completed initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
-I created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of scraping and analysis tasks.
+I created a Jupyter notebook file called `mission_to_mars.ipynb` and used this to complete all of scraping and analysis tasks.
 Following information were scraped.

 ### NASA Mars News